-&lt;sup>9 For GAO's own reporting in response to the GAO-IG Act, see page 30.
+&lt;sup>8 For GAO's own reporting in response to the GAO-IG Act, see page 30.

-- change its space leadership structure; - reinstate annual reports on the time required to conduct investigations, adjudicate cases, and grant security clearances; and - establish new ways for agencies to modernize their legacy information technology. - The Disaster Recovery Reform Act of 2018.
-In October 2018, based in part on GAO's work, Congress passed the 2018 Disaster Recovery Reform Act, which directs the Federal Emergency Management Agency (FEMA) to: - develop a National Public Infrastructure Pre-Disaster Mitigation fund to allow for a greater investment in building resilience before a disaster occurs; - make federal disaster assistance available to state and local governments for building code administration and enforcement; - reconsider the factors it uses to evaluate a jurisdiction's request for a major federal disaster declaration; and - update Congress on the development of a national preparedness assessment and efforts to avoid duplication across preparedness grants.
+- The Disaster Recovery Reform Act of 2018.
+In October 2018, based in part on GAO's work, Congress passed the 2018 Disaster Recovery Reform Act, which directs the Federal Emergency Management Agency (FEMA) to: - develop a National Public Infrastructure Pre-Disaster Mitigation fund to allow for a greater investment in building resilience before a disaster occurs: - make federal disaster assistance available to state and local governments for building code administration and enforcement; - reconsider the factors it uses to evaluate a jurisdiction's request for a major federal disaster declaration; and - update Congress on the development of a national preparedness assessment and efforts to avoid duplication across preparedness grants.